What is a Conventional 97 Loan Program?

-The 97% loan-to-value (LTV) purchase program allows homebuyers to purchase a single family home, condo, co-op, or PUD without coming up with a full 5% down payment as previous guidelines mandated.
-Now just a 3% down payment is needed.
-That’s even lower than FHA requires.
+The 97% loan-to-value (LTV) purchase program allows homebuyers to purchase a single-family home, condo, co-op, or PUD with just a 3% down payment.
+The program is named for the 97% remaining mortgage balance.

 The new 3% down loan is similar to existing conventional loan programs.
 Rates are low and lenders who offer the program are widely available.

-- The property is one-unit single family home, co-op, PUD, or condo.
+- The property is a one-unit single-family home, co-op, PUD, or condo.

 - At least one buyer has not owned a home in the last three years.